adopted-ember-addons/ember-infinity/README.md

 · **Route Mixin** (optional)

-As of 1.0, you can either use the `infinityModel` Route mixin hook or the infinity service `model` hook.
+As of 1.0-beta, you can either use the infinity service `model` hook or the `infinityModel` Route mixin hook.
 We will be moving forward with the service based approach.

 ### · Option 1 (recommended)